spences10/scottspence.com/posts/2018/01/13/wsl-bootstrap/index.md

 ### Install Oh My Fish | OMF

-Oh My Fish is like a package manager for Fish enabling the instal of packages and themes.
+Oh My Fish is like a package manager for Fish enabling the install of packages and themes.

 ```bash